kubernetes-csi/csi-driver-smb/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve CSI Driver
+about: Create a report to help us improve this project

 ---